dipaksarkar/docs/docs/nitrofit28/app-settings.md

 Here you can configure your timezone and date formatting that will apply to all of the control panel.

 **Available Fields**
-Company name - Appears on your website
+-   `Company name` - Appears on your website
-Email - This is the default email address that will appear as the sender on all of the email that sends to you and your customers.
+-   `Email` - This is the default email address that will appear as the sender on all of the email that sends to you and your customers.
-Phone
+-   `Phone` - Contact number associated with your business.
-Country
+-   `Country` - Location of your business.
-Timezone
+-   `Timezone` - Time zone setting for your control panel.
-Language
+-   `Language` - Language preference for your control panel.
-Currency
+-   `Currency` - Currency used for transactions and invoices.
+Cannot be changed after the first sale.
-Selling product online?
+-   `Selling product online?` - Indicates whether your business sells products online.
+Disabling this disables the shop feature in the app.
-Logo - Appears on your website and invoices
+-   `Logo` - Appears on your website and invoices

 ## Opening Times